Cyber-Physical Cloud Systems

-- real-time data analytics and data stream management for cyber-physical systems
+- real-time data and stream analytics for decentralized AI/ML systems

 The following webinar was presented as part of the Systems Science and Engineering Technical Area Webinar Series held at the 2015 IEEE International Conference on Systems, Man, and Cybernetics (SMC2015) in Hong, Kong, China.